rfcalhau/disco/README.md

-# disco
+# Disc-O
-Disc-O: Disposition and Capability Ontology
+Disposition and Capability Ontology